opencloudelab/opencloudelab.github.io/_posts/tensor-flow/Intro_tensorflow.md

 title: Tensor Flow
 categories: tensor-flow
 author: Mitha Ann Philip
-description: This is a practical guide and introduction towards implementation using Tensor Flow.
+description: This is a guide contains an introduction towards implementation using Tensor Flow.
 ---

 - INTRODUCTION TO TENSOR FLOW